Skip to main content

 The cost for Susan to replace the vase wiped out all the money that her business had in the bank, and then some.
 She was forced to let her employees go, and she had to begin building her business once again from scratch.

-If Susan had liability insurance, she could have been covered for the replacement cost of the vase.
-She could have kept her employees and her business would have continued on as though nothing had happened.
+If Susan had liability insurance for her LLC, she could have been covered for the replacement cost of the vase.
+She could have kept her employees and her business would have continued as though nothing had happened.

-Set your LLC up for success with business insurance
+🎯 Set your small company up for success with LLC insurance

 Protect the business you’ve worked so hard to build.
 Get a fast, free quote and your business could be covered today.